RossAlexBs/RPS-Training/README.md

 # training-rps
-just for training purposes.
-No ownership of pngs.
+Just for training purposes.
+I followed an online tutorial: https://youtu.be/jaVNP3nIAv0 Pngs from NKShukla.